Center for Research and Development in Health Sciences: Organization

 The CIDICS works with a simple and effective administrative organizational structure allowing an easier coordination of resources, with emphasis on people and social goals of the institution, beyond the means of labor or tools.
-Its director is Dr. Carlos E. Medina De la Garza.
+Its director is Carlos E. Medina De la Garza.

 Mission

 Conduct scientific and technological research to generate knowledge applied to solving priority health problems with a local, national and international scope.
-Integrate basic, clinical and public health research, to provide for scientific, innovative and competitive development in the northeastern region of México.
+Integrate basic, clinical and public health research, to provide for scientific, innovative and competitive development in the northeastern region of Mexico.
 To link the development of biotechnological businesses that will contribute to the consolidation of an economy based on knowledge.

 Context

 The CIDICS is at the forefront in developing and putting into action the instruments, technologies and tools necessary to understand, define and address key questions in clinical, medical practice and health.
 The center has a wide range of actions, from public health, where data is collected and analyzed for the creation of relevant public policies, to high-tech laboratories where genomics and proteomics converge and allow access to personalized medicine.

 Here, multidisciplinary teams conduct research and postgraduate teaching in collaboration with other educational and research centers, both the UANL, and other universities and the productive sector, domestic and foreign.